alan-turing-institute/CROP/README.md

 * `Dockerfile_webappbase` is a container that installs some of the dependencies needed by the webapp.
 It's separated from `webapp` to improve build times, and shouldn't need to be rebuilt except in rare circumstances.

-Note that even though the GES model also runs as an Azure function app, it has no Dockerfile.
-This is because it is deployed directly from the Github Action.

 Some of the subfolders have their own READMEs.
 See them for more details of each part.

 ### Development credits